-We are subject to interest rate risk related to our financial instruments that include borrowings under the Prior Credit Agreement, proceeds from our Senior Notes and U.S. trade accounts receivable credit facility, and interest rate swap agreements.
+We are subject to interest rate risk related to our financial instruments that include borrowings under the 2017 Credit Agreement, proceeds from our Senior Notes and Receivables Facility, and interest rate swap agreements.
 We do not enter into financial instruments for trading or speculative purposes.
-The interest rate swap agreements have been entered into to manage our exposure to variability in interest rates and changes in the fair value of fixed rate debt.
+The interest rate swap agreements have been entered into to manage our exposure to variability in interest rates.

-We had interest rate swap agreements with an aggregate notional amount of \$150.0 million as of October 31, 2014, with various maturities through 2015.
-The interest rate swap agreements were used to manage our fixed and floating rate debt mix.
-Under certain of these agreements, we received interest monthly from the counterparties equal to LIBOR and pay interest at a fixed rate over the life of the contracts.
-A liability for the loss on interest rate swap contracts, which represented their fair values, was recorded in the amount of \$0.2 million and \$0.9 million as of October 31, 2015 and 2014, respectively.
-As of October 31, 2016 and 2015, we have no interest rate derivatives.
+We have an interest rate swap agreement with an aggregate notional amount of \$300 million as of October 31, 2017.
+The interest rate swap agreement is used to manage our fixed and floating rate debt mix.
+Under certain of these agreements, we receive interest monthly from the counterparties equal to LIBOR and pay interest at a fixed rate over the life of the contracts.
+A loss on interest rate swap contracts was recorded in the amount of \$0.3 million and \$0.2 million as of October 31, 2017 and 2015, respectively.
+As of October 31, 2016, we had no interest rate derivatives.

 The tables below provide information about our derivative financial instruments and other financial instruments that are sensitive to changes in interest rates.
-For the Prior Credit Agreement, Senior Notes and U.S. trade accounts receivable credit facility, the tables present scheduled amortizations of principal and the weighted average interest rate by contractual maturity dates as of October 31, 2016 and 2015.
-Under the cash flow swap agreements, we received interest monthly from the counterparties and pay interest monthly to the counterparties.
+For the Prior Credit Agreement, 2017 Credit Agreement, Senior Notes and the Receivables Facility, the tables present scheduled amortizations of principal and the weighted average interest rate by contractual maturity dates as of October 31, 2017 and 2016.

-The fair values of our Prior Credit Agreement, Senior Notes, Amended Receivables Facility and Prior Receivables Facility are based on rates available to us for debt of the same remaining maturity as of October 31, 2016 and 2015.
+The fair values of our Prior Credit Agreement, 2017 Credit Agreement, Senior Notes and Receivables Facility are based on rates available to us for debt of the same remaining maturity as of October 31, 2017 and 2016.